 As suggested by Keith Ferrazzi, you can forge a deeper focus on the team by creating a Team Relationship Action Plan.
 The key to such a plan is to ensure each individual team member identifies their own areas for growth.
 Then, they ask for what they need from other team members to make gains in those areas.
 This creates mutual accountability between each individual and whole team for individual development that furthers the team purpose and goals.

 To conclude, individual talent and creativity are necessary contributions to team success.
 However, successful teams are able to create a singular team focus to serve their stakeholders.
 Don’t rely on this happening naturally; consider trying some of these ideas to routinely reinforce what it means to be a team.

-WANT TO USE THIS ARTICLE IN YOUR NEWSLETTER, BLOG OR WEBSITE?
-You can, as long as you include this information with it: Beth Strathman is the Executive Coach for senior leaders who want to get focused and get results.
-Learn more about her company Firebrand Consulting at: www.bethstrathman.com.
+WANT TO USE THIS IN YOUR NEWSLETTER, BLOG OR WEBSITE?
+You can, as long as you include this information with it: Beth Strathman works with executives and senior leaders to create team environments that optimize ownership, accountability, learning, and results.
+Learn more at bethstrathman.com.